-UA Cossatot, in conjunction with area high schools, the De Queen-Mena Educational Cooperative, offers high school students the opportunity to get a head start on a degree and technical career.
-High school students may enroll in skilled and technical classes that will count as credit toward high school graduation as well as credit toward a certificate of proficiency, technical certificate, or associate degree.
-To obtain the most current course offerings, contact the high school counselor, Career Coach, or UA Cossatot Director of High School Programs.
-Students enrolled in Secondary Career Center Programs must maintain a cumulative GPA of 2.5 at UA Cossatot and their high school to continue taking courses at the college.
+UA Cossatot, in partnership with area high schools and the De Queen-Mena Educational Cooperative, offers high school students the opportunity to jumpstart their college education and technical career.
+Through this program, students can enroll in skilled and technical courses that count toward both high school graduation requirements and college credit-applicable toward a Certificate of Proficiency, Technical Certificate, or Associate Degree.

+For the most up-to-date list of available courses, students should contact their high school counselor, Career Coach, or the UA Cossatot Director of High School Programs.

+Students participating in the Secondary Career Center Programs must maintain a cumulative GPA of 2.5 at both UA Cossatot and their high school to remain eligible for continued enrollment.